Caitlin-Goodger/ENGR302MonteCarlo/architecture_design/architecture-design.md

 ##### School of Engineering and Computer Science
 * ECS requires that all aspects of the project are correctly licensed.
 * ECS requires all aspects of the project follow the guidelines set out by ECS.

+##### Wider Rocket Community
+* To improve and extend openRocket.
+  * This includes but is not limited to automating some processes, such as choosing variables, and exporting landing results, having the ability to export these results for future reference.

 ### 3.2 Architectural Viewpoints
 (1 page, 42010 5.4)